alibi08/nika-up-to-date/README.md

-All Credits for this cheat goes to the creater:
+All Credits for this cheat goes to : arturzxc, Azreol, duckman6969, ShooK_1 (the red team leader), GPT-4, EAC4LINUX)
-Grinder, Nika-Superglide and all other creators.

-I just remove or change the code for my personal prefrence.
+I just remove or change the code for my personal preference.
 I only update the offset for the cheat expect nothing else.